-Risks vs. Benefits of Medications
+Risks vs. Benefits of Medications: How to Know?

-If the FDA considers a medication safe enough to approve, that means its benefits outweigh its known risks.
 The medications you take play an important role in your overall health.
-However, all medications have possible side effects, warnings and drug interactions, so it's important to understand your treatments, expected results, and alternative medical options.1
+But all medicines can have side effects, warnings or drug interactions, so it's important to understand your treatments, the expected outcome and alternative treatments, if needed.
+Risks can range from minor side effects that clear up quickly, to longer, more serious adverse events that may require treatment or hospitalization.

 You may have questions or feel concerned about the medication or treatment plan your doctor has prescribed.
 It is important for you to ask questions and learn as much as possible about your condition.